 Many New Zealand Councils have undertaken coastal flood mapping, some using hydrodynamic models calibrated using local measurements of sea levels, waves and wave runup.
-The extreme coastal flood maps and data were produced at a whole of Aotearoa-New Zealand scale and were not designed to replace more detailed regional or local data where this is available for planning purposes.
+The Aotearoa-New Zealand extreme sea level flooding maps and data were produced at a whole of Aotearoa-New Zealand scale and were not designed to replace more detailed regional or local data where this is available for planning purposes.
 There may be a mismatch between the two products.
-We will endeavour to continually upgrade the extreme coastal flood maps to match regional studies.
+We will endeavour to continually upgrade the Aotearoa-New Zealand extreme sea level flooding maps to match regional studies.

 Various NZ Councils have used regional joint-probability studies to drive simulations of coastal flooding, using either dynamic or static (bathtub) models.
-Despite matching offshore storm-tide + wave setup conditions, where dynamic models were used by Councils, this may result in a mis-match between Council dynamically mapped products and the extreme coastal flood maps, which used a static (bathtub) mapping method.
+Despite matching offshore storm-tide + wave setup conditions, where dynamic models were used by Councils, this may result in a mis-match between Council dynamically mapped products and the Aotearoa-New Zealand extreme sea level flooding maps, which used a static (bathtub) mapping method.

 Dynamic models often determine coastal-flooding more reliably than static models, particularly on flat terrain where frictional effects strongly influence the horizontal extent of inundation (e.g., Ramirez et al. 2016; Didier et al. 2019; Kumbier et al. 2019; Stephens, Scott A. et al. 2021).
 Static flood mapping usually results in an over estimation of coastal flood extents from storm-tide levels.
-This is demonstrated by the comparative flooding extents from 'static' and 'dynamic' models in Figure 4-1.
+This is demonstrated by the comparative flooding extents from 'static' and 'dynamic' models in Figure 4-1 and Figure 4-2.
 The static models show that more flooding (depth and extent) is indicated when the dynamics of the flooding process (e.g., depth, velocity, duration) are not included.
-This is illustrated in Figure 4-1 where the static model overestimates flooding north of the main river feature where the topography is relatively lower with distance from the coast.
+This is illustrated in Figure 4-2 where the static model overestimates flooding north of the main river feature where the topography is relatively lower with distance from the coast.
 Little difference in flooding occurs south of the river where topography is steeper.